Virtual Regatta for Volvo Ocean Race

 April 20, 2018

 Finally, all seven Volvo Ocean 65 boats are in Itajai.
-Today in-port race will participate six of them except Team Sun Hung Kai/Scallywag as the boat arrived just yesterday and the team is in a race against time to be ready for the Leg 8 to Newport RI in the USA.
+Today’s in-port race will be six of the except Team Sun Hung Kai/Scallywag as the boat arrived just yesterday, and the team is in a race against time to be ready for Leg 8 to Newport, RI, in the USA.

 Vestas 11th Hour Racing joining the fleet with newly installed mast and rigs.

-My virtual boat is ready and the full pack is activated so another exciting two racing weeks is expected.
+My virtual boat is ready, and the full pack is activated, so I expect another exciting two racing weeks.
 Good luck!

 ————————————————————————————————————————-